Planning & Preparation

 Imagine a map with start and finish, dashes in between.
 Like a pirate map!
-There are things along the way.
-Some things are difficult others go easy but they still have to be done.
-You often have to do them in the right order to maximum your success and avoid the traps.
+There are obstacles along the way.
+Some are difficult, others are easy but they still have to be overcome.
+You often have to do them in the right order to maximise your success and avoid the traps.
 The first X marks where you stand today and the second X is when your adventure begins.
-Take a paper and fill in training, tasks, deadlines and other things regarding the upcoming adventure that needs attention and be ticked along the dashed line.
+Take a paper and fill in training, tasks, deadlines and other things concerning the upcoming adventure that need attention, to be ticked off along the line.
 Color code it.
-Is it a bigger education that you put in then maybe mountains can symbolise it with a headline on top and so on.

 Narrow it down

 Doing many things at the same time is usually not a good idea.
-The funnel is a good tool for reducing and structuring things.
+The funnel is a good tool for reducing and building a good structure.
 There are often many things going on but not everything can be in focus at the same time.
-Perhaps a bigger task or thing can be followed by something smaller or two or three small things followed by… , it’s easier.
+Perhaps a bigger task or thing can be followed by something smaller.
 Write down everything you want to do and place it in or above the funnel.
 What goes down first?

 What, How & Why

 Imagine a peach.
-The outer skin is what I do and what other people see, the flesh is how I do it (the machinery behind it) and the core of everything, the answer to why, is in the stone.
-When you plan something, try to think of the three.
+The outer skin is what I do and what other people see and the flesh is how I do it (the machinery behind it).
+The core of everything, the answer to why, is in the stone.
+When you plan something, try to think of these three.